-The pilot is visible through the left hand side of ceramic fuel matrix.
-When cold, the coals or pebbles may be rotated for good viewing.
+The pilot is visible through the viewing hole which is located at the lower left hand side of the fuel bed.
 The fire features a 'twin spark' ignition system to aid lighting, Push the control knob in fully and turn anti-clockwise through both of the SPARK positions, keeping fully depressed, hold there for a few seconds.
 If the fire has not been used for some time, hold the knob in this position for longer, to allow any air in the pipes to be purged.
 Continue turning anti-clockwise through the spark clicks to the nine o'clock position, ensuring the pilot has lit.
 If not, return the knob clockwise, and repeat.

 When the pilot lights after one of the two sparks, keep the knob depressed in the nine o'clock position for approximately ten seconds.
 Now release the knob and the pilot should stay alight.
 If the pilot is extinguished during use, wait three minutes before repeating the ignition procedure.
 To achieve the HIGH setting, push the control knob in slightly and continue turning anticlockwise to the high position.
 The main burner should light after a few seconds.
 To decrease the setting to LOW, push the knob in slightly and turn the control knob clockwise to the low setting.
 To turn to the pilot only position from the HIGH or LOW positions, press the control knob in, and return to the nine o'clock position and release.
-To turn the fire OFF, keep the knob pressed in, return to the off position and release.
+To turn the fire OFF, keep the knob pressed in, return to the off position and release

-5.1 OPERATING THE FIRE - REMOTE CONTROL MODELS
+5.1 OPERATING THE FIRE - SLIDE CONTROL MODELS

-The pilot is visible through the left hand side of the matrix.
-When cold, the coals or pebbles may be rotated for good viewing.
+The pilot is visible through the left hand side of the front ceramic strip.
+Rotate the coals or pebbles for good viewing.